Satin Doll (Bobbi Humphrey album)

 Satin Doll is the fourth studio album by American jazz flautist Bobbi Humphrey recorded in 1974 and released on the Blue Note label.

 Reception

+Lea Antalin of DownBeat in a 1975 review called it "a disco album" and contemplated "if only there were more flute solos... perhaps next time around."

 The AllMusic review by Andrew Hamilton awarded the album 3½ stars stating, "This album isn't as compelling as Blacks and Blues, but is far more impressive than the jazz fusion happening at the same time."